brettz9/intl-dom/README.md

 NUMBER|DATETIME (or DATE)|RELATIVE|LIST

-Note that PLURAL is not a built-in though used for passing options to plurals (see that section).
+Note that PLURAL is not a built-in though used for casting numbers as plurals (see that section).

+See also "Substitution types".

 ## Collation